-NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, reorganized the Cabinet for Health Services and placed the Department for Mental Health and Mental Retardation within the cabinet.
-KRS 210.440 requires the secretary of the cabinet to allocate funds to the mental health/mental retardation boards at the beginning of each fiscal year.
+NECESSITY, FUNCTION, AND CONFORMITY: EO 2004-726, effective July 9, 2004, reorganized the Cabinet for Health and Family Services and placed the Department for Behavioral Health, Developmental and Intellectual Disabilities within the cabinet.
+KRS 210.440 requires the secretary of the cabinet to allocate funds to the behavioral health, developmental and intellectual disabilities boards at the beginning of each fiscal year.
 KRS 210.420 requires the Secretary to prescribe, by administrative regulation, a formula for the allocation of these funds, including provisions for per capita allocations, incentive allocations which require local matching funds based on per capita wealth of the area served, and discretionary allocations to be available to the secretary to maintain essential services pursuant to KRS 210.410.
 This administrative regulation prescribes the formula for allocation of these funds.

 Section 1.
 Definitions.
 (1) "Cabinet" means Cabinet.

-(2) "Local tax match" means revenue raised locally by a mental health/mental retardation board from:
+(2) "Local tax match" means revenue raised locally by a behavioral health, developmental and intellectual disabilities board from:

 (b) A county fiscal court appropriation or an appropriation by a city legislative body, including in-kind contributions at fair market value.

-(3) "Other local match" means revenue raised locally by a mental health/mental retardation board, but shall be limited to:
+(3) "Other local match" means revenue raised locally by a behavioral health, developmental and intellectual disabilities board, but shall be limited to:

 (a) In-kind contributions other than those from a county fiscal court or city legislative body;

 (e) Rental income; and